HMA Mix Types

 Mineral fillers and additives are used to minimize asphalt binder drain-down during construction, increase the amount of asphalt binder used in the mix and to improve mix durability.

 Unlike dense-graded mixes and SMA, an open-graded HMA mixture is designed to be water permeable.
 Open-graded mixes use only crushed stone (or gravel) and a small percentage of manufactured sands.
-The two most typical open-graded mixes are:
+Open-graded mixes can be used in these ways:

 - Asphalt treated permeable bases (ATPB).
 Less stringent specifications than OGFC since it is used only under dense-graded HMA, SMA or portland cement concrete for drainage.